Aniketh01/abr-transport/README.md

 `protocol`: This directory contain an asyncio based implementation of quic protocol using aioquic library.
 Most of the code is inspired by the library itself and being directly modified from it.

+`client`: This directory contain all the client implementation classes which are referenced and used at the main entry point of the code.

 `adaptive`: This directory contain the adaptive bitrate algorithm implementation for the project.

 `script`: This directory contain the script related to the creation of frames and segments from video file